Just Eat Takeaway launches grocery delivery in Germany

-Just Eat Takeaway.com (TKWY.AS), Europe's largest food ordering and delivery company, said on Wednesday it would launch a supermarket delivery service in Germany and is considering doing the same in other markets.
+AMSTERDAM (Reuters) - Just Eat Takeaway.com, Europe’s largest food ordering and delivery company, said on Wednesday it would launch a supermarket delivery service in Germany and is considering doing the same in other markets.

 The company said its Lieferando service, which operates in 50 German cities, would now also offer groceries.